dothinking/PyAddin/readme.md

 - `main.cfg` configuration for this addin template, including Python interpreter path
 - `scripts` default package for user defined Python scripts

-If you want to add more features to your addin later, update `CustomUI.yaml` first and run command below to update both the ribbon tab and callback definitions.
+If you want to add more features to your addin later, update `CustomUI.xml` first and run command below to update both the ribbon tab and callback definitions.

 ```
 D:\GitHub\PyAddin\examples>pyaddin update --name my_first_addin